Bourses play nice cop to head off speed-trade rules

 But plenty of high-frequency traders with genuine business models should not be affected by the measures.

-"(It) should prevent antisocial behaviour in the market, but they are not so severe that they will affect genuine business," said Andrew Morgan, head of the "Autobahn" in-house equities trading platform at Deutsche Bank (DBKGn.DE).
+"(It) should prevent antisocial behaviour in the market, but they are not so severe that they will affect genuine business," said Andrew Morgan, head of the "Autobahn" in-house equities trading platform at Deutsche Bank.